 A Bill to make provision about the accessibility of air travel for disabled passengers; to make provision about the powers of the Civil Aviation Authority to enforce accessibility requirements; to remove the limit on compensation for damage to wheelchairs or other mobility equipment on domestic flights; and for connected purposes.

-The Aviation (Accessibility) Bill aims to improve air travel for disabled passengers by introducing accessibility requirements and giving the Civil Aviation Authority power to enforce them.
-It also removes the cap on compensation for damage to wheelchairs or other mobility equipment on domestic flights and includes related provisions.
+The Aviation (Accessibility) Bill aims to make air travel easier for disabled passengers by setting accessibility rules, giving the Civil Aviation Authority enforcement powers, and removing the cap on compensation for damage to wheelchairs or other mobility equipment on domestic flights.
+It seeks to improve the overall experience for disabled travellers and ensure airlines meet accessibility standards.

-The bill is at the second reading in the House of Commons.
-If it passes this stage, it will move on to the committee stage for detailed scrutiny.
+The bill is currently at the second reading in the House of Commons (originating in the Commons).
+If it progresses, it will move to committee stage for detailed scrutiny, followed by later stages, and then on to the Lords if enacted.

 Generated 21 February 2026